MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/distribute-lob-apps-to-enterprises.md

 Making apps available through Store for Business ensures that the app has been signed by the Store and complies with the standard Store Policies.

 In some cases, companies may not want their LOB apps to be submitted through the Windows Dev Center for various reasons (such as compliance reasons or apps that need additional capabilities).
-In this case, the enterprises can deploy apps directly to machines via sideloading, without using the Windows Store for Business.
+In this case, the enterprises can deploy apps directly to machines via sideloading, without using Microsoft Store for Business.

 For more info, see [Sideload LOB apps in Windows 10](http://go.microsoft.com/fwlink/p/?LinkId=623433).